 In any job where you devise a plan, you will need to support the steps that you lay out.
 This is an area in which you would incorporate primary support into your writing.
-Choosing only the most specific and 248 Chapter 6: Working Toward the End Product: Composing a Draft relevant information to expand upon the steps will ensure that your plan appears well thought out and precise.
+Choosing only the most specific and relevant information to expand upon the steps will ensure that your plan appears well thought out and precise.